abremges/kd-tree-evaluation/README.md

 | GraphMap | 71.7 | 94.0 | 81.4 | 90.6 | 93.4 | 92.0 |
 | Minimap | 59.6 | 83.8 | 69.7 | 91.2 | 95.4 | 93.2 |
 | kd | 19.7 | 80.1 | 31.6 | 43.7 | 86.9 | 58.1 |

+In summary: less sensitive (by design) but comparable precision.